"The flesh is weak and the mind is strong, but torture the flesh and you destroy the mind."

 Any work which gives heavy, focused attention to Cold-Blooded Torture

 and/or mutilation of someone.
-This is usually seen in Horror Films
+This is usually associated with popular Horror Films

-these days, although it can be found in Exploitation Films
+, although it can be found in older Exploitation Films

-, as well as various other works, as long as seeing/reading/etc. people getting tortured is the point of the work.
+as well as various other works, as long as seeing/reading/etc. people suffering slow, agonizing, torturous deaths is the point of the work.

 This isn't to show how wrong it is, as much as to give the audience some visceral thrills.
 Thus works will give lots of details (whether written, verbal, or visual) of the torture.